Dre Campbell Farm

 7. Hot Pepper Spray

 Capsaicin is the compound responsible for the heat in hot peppers.
-It is a natural irritant to insects [1].
+It is a natural insect irritant [1].

 Simmer three tablespoons of hot pepper flakes in a gallon of water to make a hot pepper spray.
-Remove from heat after 15 minutes and let it rest for 24 hours.
+Remove from the heat after 15 minutes, then let it rest for 24 hours.

 Afterward, strain the liquid and add a tablespoon of liquid dish soap.